-I come across a lot of people who are still confused with hair removal wax for women.
+I come across many people who are still confused with hair removal wax for women.
 And to be honest, I don’t blame them because there are so many varieties of brands and techniques that are available today.

 But I also believe that if we can learn how it works and what it entails, we can not only choose the right type of waxing but even perform it ourselves.

-Firstly, salon procedures can be expensive, and you save a lot of cash by doing it at home.
+Firstly, salon procedures can be expensive, and you save much cash by doing it at home.
 DIY waxing is convenient (you can do it in the comfort of your home) and saves a whole lot of your time (No appointments, scheduling, waiting, etc.).

 With a little research, you can choose which products suit your skin the best, from the wide range of complete packages you’ll find in the market.

 Also, I feel like waxing is an intimate and personal affair, and it’s not the same as getting your hair done by a salon stylist.

 OK!
 Now that that’s cleared up, let’s learn the basics of what products are available today, and how we can use them.
 When it comes to hair removal wax for women, it’s helpful to know the different waxing techniques and products before you decide which one to go for.

 There are a bunch of options that can all get the job done.
 But I’ve listed them out so that you can examine each one and see which type will suit you best.

 Hard or stripless wax has to be heated and applied warm on the skin.
 You should give it a short time to cool down and then pull it off.
 It doesn’t stick to the skin, so it’s less painful.
 You can use it in the same area multiple times, but it doesn’t give the best results when spreading over a large area.